openstack/freezer-specs/specs/pike/approved/freezer-puppet-manifests.rst

 * Puppet community requires having packages for various operating systems.
   Nevertheless, for a while can be used package puppet module

- * RPM packages should be discussed in #rdo IRC channel on Freenode and then added in RDO trunk according to the RDO `guaidliness <https://www.rdoproject.org/documentation/rdo-packaging/#how-to-add-a-new-package-to-rdo-trunk>`_
+ * RPM packages should be discussed in #rdo IRC channel on OFTC and then added in RDO trunk according to the RDO `guaidliness <https://www.rdoproject.org/documentation/rdo-packaging/#how-to-add-a-new-package-to-rdo-trunk>`_
- * Debian packaging of OpenStack should be discussed in #openstack-pkg IRC channel on Freenode
+ * Debian packaging of OpenStack should be discussed in #openstack-pkg IRC channel on OFTC

 * at the very beginning puppet manifests should be implemented for Freezer, Freezer-API and python-freezerclient components and only after that for